-Test Sample(s) Purpose Sieve Analysis Native subgrade soils (1) Soil classification Atterberg Limits Native subgrade soils (1) Soil classification Moisture Only Native subgrade soils (1) Determination of in-situ moisture content
+Test Sample(s) Purpose Sieve Analysis, Atterberg Limits, Native subgrade Soil classification and in-situ and Moisture Content soils (1) moisture content

 Refer to Section III of this report for the complete results of the laboratory testing.
 The samples will be stored for 30 days from the date of issue of this report, and then disposed of unless otherwise instructed in writing by the client.